Setmelanotide: Pharmacology

 Setmelanotide binds to and activates MC4 receptors in the paraventricular nucleus (PVN) of the hypothalamus and in the lateral hypothalamic area (LHA), areas involved in the regulation of appetite, and this action is thought to underlie its appetite suppressant effects.
 In addition to reducing appetite, setmelanotide increases resting energy expenditure in both obese animals and humans.
 Importantly, unlike certain other MC4 receptor agonists, such as LY-2112688, setmelanotide has not been found to produce increases in heart rate or blood pressure.

 Setmelanotide has been reported to possess the following activity profile (cAMP, EC50): MC4 (0.27 nM) > MC3 (5.3 nM) ≈ MC1 (5.8 nM) > MC5 (1600 nM) ≟ MC2 (>1000 nM).
 (19.6-fold selectivity for MC4 over MC3, the second target of highest activity.)

 History

-Setmelanotide was invented at Ipsen by Jesse Z. Dong.
+Setmelanotide was invented at Ipsen.
 It was initially known as BIM-22493 and then as RM-493 and IRC-022493.

 It was evaluated in two one-year clinical studies.
 The first study enrolled 10 participants with obesity and confirmed or suspected POMC or PCSK1 deficiency while the second study enrolled 11 participants with obesity and confirmed or suspected LEPR deficiency; all participants were six years or older.
 Most participants had lost more than 10% of their initial body weight after a year of treatment.
 Some participants also reported feeling less hungry.

 The U.S. Food and Drug Administration (FDA) granted the application for setmelanotide orphan disease designation, breakthrough therapy designation, and priority review.
 The FDA granted the approval of Imcivree to Rhythm Pharmaceutical, Inc.

 Society and culture

+Economics

+In 2021, the cost was $330 for 1 mg.